lidat/knowledge-center/pages/knowledgedocs/Security/Masking-options-on-the-inapp-sdk/Masking options on the in-app SDK.md

 order: 1
 permalink: masking-options-in-the-in-app-sdk.html
 root-link: true

-summary: "Get an overview of the the different options that brands have when using the Messaging In-app SDK for masking sensitive information and complying with security and operational requirements.
-There are three types of masking: real-time, client side and server side."
+summary: "Brands have different options when using the Messaging In-app SDK for masking sensitive information and complying with security and operational requirements."
 authorname: "Liat Peled"
 authortitle: "Product Expert in Data and Intelligence"
 tags: ['#inappmessaging', '#bestpractices', '#openplatform']